Jünkerath: Coat of arms

 The German blazon reads: Ein blauer Schild darin ein silberner Löwe mit goldener Krone, umgeben von 6 goldenen Lilien.
 Der Löwe trägt einen fünfzackigen roten Turnierkragen.

 The municipality's arms might in English heraldic language be described thus: Azure semée of fleurs-de-lis Or a lion rampant argent armed and langued gules and crowned of the second surmounted at the shoulder by a label of five points of the fourth.

-Curiously, the German blazon does not match the coat of arms shown at the municipality's website.
+The German blazon does not match the coat of arms shown at the municipality's website.
 The blazon stipulates six lilies, but only five are shown, the lion's attitude, rampant, is not mentioned, nor does anything in the blazon deal with the tongue's or the claws’ tincture (“armed and langued gules”).

 Jünkerath's arms go back to the old arms borne by the Lords of Jünkerath and to the time when Jünkerath belonged to the lordship at Schleiden.

 The noblemen of Jünkerath possessed, like almost all Eifel noble families, their own coat of arms.
 The Jünkerath arms can also be found in the arms of the County of Blankenheim, which is quarterly.
 On 28 September 1934, the municipality appointed Schulze Grady to request of the Reich Minister of the Interior that Jünkerath be allowed to bear its own arms.
 Approval came early the next spring.

 The arms have been borne since 28 March 1935.